 Calories: 400 kcal.

-McDonald’s are celebrating the 50th anniversary of the Big Mac by bringing the Grand Big Mac and Mac Jr. to its UK restaurants for a limited time.
+McDonald’s is celebrating the 50th anniversary of the Big Mac by bringing the Grand Big Mac and Mac Jr. to its UK restaurants for a limited time.

-If you are looking for a review of the Grand Big Mac (priced at £4.29) please click here.
+If you are looking for a review of the Grand Big Mac (priced at £4.29) then click here.